dorin7bogdan/ADM-TFS-Extension/UFTBuildTask/overview.md

 ## System prerequisites

-* OpenText Functional Testing installed on the same computer as the Extension
+* OpenText™ Functional Testing installed on the same computer as the Extension
 * Powershell version 4.0 or higher
 * JRE installed with the Path environment variable pointing to the JRE installation folder